vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   const T& result() const; // iff T != void
 };
 ```
+- **version**
+  - Returns the `BlobVersion` involved in the operation.
+- **result()**
+  - If the operation is NOT void, this will return the result of the operation.
+Compile error on void.

 ### OperationError<ExpectedOperation> ###
 > maidsafe/nfs/operation_error.h

+This object is returned if a network operation fails.
 In the event of a failure, retrieving the cause of the error and a Retry attempt can be done with the `OperationError` interface.
 The error is a std::error_code object, and the retry attempt will return a new `Future` object with the exact type of the previous failed attempt.

 ```c++